visgl/tsc/GOVERNANCE.md

 - Organize and moderate community discussions, enforce the code of conduct;
 - Ensure that the dev process is followed by all contributors;
 - Ensure the consistency and quality of the documentation;
-- Manage blog posts, material for conference and meetup talks, and other brand presence.
+- Manage blog posts, material for conference and meetup talks, and other brand presence in accordance with the OpenJS Project Marketing Guidelines.

 ### 1c.
 Becoming a steering committee member